 - i.
-Discovered fields should be encouraged for being brought into production expeditiously by improving 'Ease of Doing Business'.
+Discovered oil & gas fields should be encouraged for being brought into production expeditiously by improving 'Ease of Doing Business'.
 To facilitate this, there should be re-alignment of objectives between investors and Government wherein the DGH can be empowered to act on behalf of the Government to measure and benchmark effectiveness of tasks at specific project stages like pre-field development plan, during field development plan, post field development plan and production. - ii.
+An empowered, autonomous, and knowledgeable regulator (DGH) with clearly delineated responsibilities and accountability needs to be put in place.
+The regulator should act as a catalyst to promote E&P activities, bringing in global best E&P practices, facilitating growth of oilfield services, to quicken the discovery-to-delivery process.

-Foreign technology collaboration should be encouraged to enhance recovery from matured fields. - iii.
+- iii.
+Foreign technology collaboration should be encouraged to enhance recovery from matured fields. - iv.
 Data repository which is being implemented will help Open Acreage Licensing Policy.
-A time-bound action plan need to be drawn up for appraisal, surveys and drilling in all 26 sedimentary basins of the country. - iv.
-Development of discovered fields should be put on fast-track, not more than three years for onland and shallow water and five years for deepwater blocks. - v.
+A time-bound action plan needs to be drawn up for appraisal, surveys and drilling in all 26 sedimentary basins of the country. - v.
+With India being one of the least explored countries in terms of energy, a large energy potential might have remained untapped.
+Hence, scaling up of exploration efforts to move at least 50% of the sedimentary basin to the 'moderate-to-well explored' category in the next 10 years will be of utmost need. - vi.
+Development of discovered fields should be put on fast-track, not more than three years for onland and shallow water and five years for deep-water blocks.
+There is need to have the right policy framework to get the risk reward balance right for viability of these developments. - vii.
 Specific policies should be tailor made with appropriate and adequate incentives for not only Enhanced Oil Recovery but also for High Pressure High Temperature (HPHT) areas, tight formations and unconventional hydrocarbons.
-Harnessing unconventional hydrocarbons should also be permitted in existing NELP and pre-NELP blocks. - vi.
-Secondary market (farm-in & farm-out) need to be encouraged to help investors maintain their risk/reward balance and entry of niche players. - vii.
-Contract period of operator should be allowed up to the end of the economic life of the asset with equal focus on appropriate fiscal terms, considering the capex requirements and the risks associated with mature assets, to ensure that production is maximized. - viii.
+Harnessing unconventional hydrocarbons should also be permitted in existing NELP and pre-NELP blocks. - viii.
+Secondary market (farm-in & farm-out) need to be encouraged to help investors maintain their risk/reward balance and entry of niche players. - ix.
+Contract period of operator should be allowed up to the end of the economic life of the asset with equal focus on appropriate fiscal terms, considering the capex requirements and the risks associated with mature assets, to ensure that production is maximized. - x.
 After dismantling Administered Price Mechanism the Government has come up with number of policy changes where the private sector is on a level playing field with PSUs.
 It has helped to find new fields and also bringing more areas into exploration.
-Further, reforms may be required for PSUs to operate efficiently by systemic changes for 'Ease of Doing Business'.
-This may require present systems and procedures to be reviewed for fast track decision making.
+Further, reforms may be required to operate efficiently by systemic changes for 'Ease of Doing Business'.
+This may require present systems and procedures particularly for PSUs to be reviewed for fast track decision making. - xi.
+The government may consider offering royalty and tax reductions for specific areas/ basins or sliding scale (rather than fixed).
+In addition to incentives for developing marginal fields, additional licensing incentives can be provided to encourage exploration in the frontier areas.